Last Updated on

 Fear not!
 It’s totally fine to feed Fido this fabulous fruit.

 A bit of melon won’t harm your dog.
 With that being said, canines generally do not process fruits as well as humans.

 Play it safe.
 Limit frequency and portion size when providing a pet with melon.

 And don’t lose sight of the fact that dogs require carnivorous meals (not so much of nature’s sweet treats).

 You Can Give Your Dog Some Melon

 It is OK to share a small amount with a best buddy.

-Most dogs enjoy melon such as cantaloupe and, among other benefits, they can help to keep a furry friend well-hydrated.
-They contain lots of water which can serve a excellent pet purpose.
-Your dog will feel cool and refreshed, especially when it’s hot outside.
-Of course, don’t depend on melons alone for hydration.
+Most dogs enjoy melon such as cantaloupe.
+Among other benefits, they can help to keep a furry friend hydrated because they contain lots of water.
+Your dog will feel cool and refreshed, especially when it’s hot outside!

 Melons and Dog Food

 A bit of ripe melon can occasionally compliment canine chow.
 After all, this amazing fruit contains valuable antioxidants.